-Sometimes those with LBD initially have a movement disorder that looks like Parkinson's but later they also develop dementia symptoms.
-Others have a memory disorder that looks like Alzheimer's but they later develop hallucinations and other behavior problems.
+Sometimes, those with LBD initially have a movement disorder that looks like Parkinson's but later develop dementia symptoms.
+Others have a memory disorder that looks like Alzheimer's but later develop hallucinations and other behavior problems.
 Over time most people with LBD develop a spectrum of problems that include great variations in attention and alertness from day to day, recurrent visual hallucinations, shuffling gait, tremors, and blank expression, along with various sleep disorders.

 Lewy body dementia is not a rare disease.

 It affects an estimated 1.3 million individuals and their families in the United States alone.
 Because LBD symptoms may closely resemble other more commonly known diseases like Alzheimer's and Parkinson's, it is currently widely underdiagnosed.
 Nearly 80% of people with LBD received a diagnosis for a different cognitive, movement, or psychiatric disorder before ultimately learning they had Lewy body dementia.

 Parkinson's Disease Dementia

 Dementia is a less common feature of Parkinson's disease.

 Approximately 20% of people with Parkinson's disease will develop Parkinson's Disease Dementia (PDD).
 Parkinson's patients who experience hallucinations and more severe motor control problems are at risk for dementia.
 For those patients with Parkinson's disease who go on to develop dementia, there is usually at least a 10- to 15-year lag time between their Parkinson's diagnosis and the onset of dementia.

 Indications that dementia may be caused by something other than Parkinson's disease include agitation, delusions (strongly held false beliefs), language difficulties, and early onset of memory symptoms.